Y-R-A-V-R-5/DownScaleXR/README.md

 - FLOPs do **not** correlate with wall-clock latency on CPU.
 - Memory access patterns and operator behavior dominate runtime.
+- All models have the same parameter count and model size.
+- Observed differences arise solely from downsampling behavior.

 ### Trade-offs